 Platforms: Web, iOS, Android | Features: To-do lists, project templates, dashboards | Video calls: Yes | Integrations: Slack, Dropbox, Github | Free trial: Yes

-Asana has been around since 2008, making it a veteran in the collaboration arena, and companies such as Salesforce, Uber and TED all use it as their core method of communication.
+Asana has been around since 2008, making it a veteran in the collaboration arena, and companies such as Intel, Uber, Pinterest and TED all use it as their core method of communication.

 It’s been designed as an easy way for companies to track the work of employees and to get the best possible results.
 Using the platform, you can create to-do lists for ongoing projects, set reminders for upcoming deadlines and send requests to colleagues.
 Team members can also assign comments to posts within the app.